pawar-2018/pawar2018/README.md

 For this project, we will follow the [GitHub Standard Fork & Pull Request Workflow] (https://gist.github.com/Chaser324/ce0505fbed06b947d962).
 All work should be done on branches in a developers fork.
 Note that we do our work on the "dev" branch, rather than "master"

+## Trello Strategy
+For Project Tracking and Dev Task management we use Trello.
+You can find all the relevant tasks in the [Pawar2018 #webdev trello board](https://trello.com/b/EYKvsCSi/webdev).
+Tasks move from left to right as they move from idea to deployed.
+We attach members to cards to indicate ownership over the tasks.
+We have a handful of labels we use regularly, including "priority" and "external request."
+If you have questions about either the process or any current tasks, ask Mica or Jordan in slack please!
+* New tasks created by either Dev Team members or requests from other teams (email, social, etc) come into the "Inbox" list.
+* Engineering and Product leads (Mica and Jordan) review the requests on a weekly basis and sort them into either "Coming Soon" or "Backlog."
+* "Backlog" tasks are ones that we would like to get to but are not on the immediate roadmap.
+This might be because they are not a priority or because they are not fully fleshed out.
+* "Coming Soon" is a list of the tasks we would like to accomplish shortly, which usually means the next 2 weeks.
+These tasks should have enough detail so that anyone with a local environment can add themesevles to the task and begin working on them.
+* Tasks that are being worked on should be in the "In Progress" list.
+This helps the leads understand what is being worked on and if any tasks have become stale.
+* Once you are ready for a review (for example on a PR for the wordpress site) pull the card over to the "Review" list and let everyone know in the #webdev slack channel.
+* Once your task is reviewed, Mica or another lead will move it into Staging and move it into Done once we do our weekly deploy.
+* We also have one more list for "Blocked" tasks.
+These are tasks that we have started on or are ready to move on but we are waiting on an external team like Copy or Design.

 ## Built by some really awesome people
 * [@mephraim](https://github.com/mephraim)